Hotmoka/hotmoka/tutorial/Takamaka.md

 property of being storage classes, hence their objects can be kept in the store of a Hotmoka node, *as long as only storage objects are added as elements of the collection*.
-As usual with collections, these utility classes will have generic type, to implement collections of arbitrary, but fixed types.
+As usual with collections, these utility classes have generic type, to implement collections of arbitrary, but fixed types.
 This is not problematic, since Java (and hence Takamaka) allows generic types.

 ## Storage Lists <a name="storage-lists"></a>